Judges

 CEO, SUCCA Africa

-Prince is a Lawyer, Engineer, and Sustainability Expert.
-He has experience in various industries, including mining, oil and gas, construction, real estate, transport, banking, hospitality, tourism, and Sports.
-Previously, he worked for companies such as AngloGold Ashanti and Newmont Mining Corporation.
+Prince Osisiadan is a Lawyer, Engineer, and Sustainability Expert with extensive experience across mining, oil & gas, construction, finance, transport, hospitality, tourism, and sport.
+He has previously worked with global industry leaders, including AngloGold Ashanti and Newmont Corporation.

-Currently studying Sustainable Urban Development at the University of Oxford.
-An alumnus of the following institutions: KNUST-Ghana, GIMPA-Ghana, the University of Twente in the Netherlands, and the University of Cambridge in England.
+He is currently pursuing a Master’s degree in Sustainable Urban Development at the University of Oxford, and is an alumnus of KNUST, GIMPA, the University of Twente, and the University of Cambridge.

-He is a member of the Ghana Bar Association and the Ghana Institution of Engineering, and holds professional certifications as an ISO 14001 Lead Auditor and a Sustainability and Climate Risk Professional, accredited by the Global Reporting Initiative (GRI) and the Global Association of Risk Professionals (GARP).
-He is also a GRI-certified trainer in sustainability reporting disclosures.
+Prince is a member of the Ghana Bar Association and the Ghana Institution of Engineering, and holds professional certifications as an ISO 14001 Lead Auditor and a Sustainability and Climate Risk Professional (GRI & GARP).
+He is also a GRI-certified trainer in sustainability reporting.

 Australia